SliferSkyd/airplane-shooting/README.md

 This game contains 3 small levels and a final level.
 During first 3 levels, the number of enemies is increasing and in the last level, you have to fight with a boss.

-Initally, you have 5 health points and this will reset whenever you come to another level.
-Each time being burnt or collide with an enemy, your health point is decreased by 1 and if there is none, you lose.
+Initally, you have 5 health points and it will reset when you pass the current level.
+Each time being burnt or collide with an enemy, your health point is decreased by 1 and if it reaches 0, you will lose.

 There are two types of enemy.
 Some of them will follow you no matter where you are and you can only advoid by kill it before being killed.
 Meanwhile, the rest simply move in a straight line.